earthly/website/blog/_posts/2021-07-13-python-timsort-merge.md

 runs "intelligently".
 Everything else is complication for speed, and some hard-won measure of memory efficiency.

-This is why `list(x + y).sort()` can be surprizingly fast: once it finds the sequiential runs of numbers it is functioning just like our merge algorithm, combining the two sorted lists in linear time.
+This is why `list(x + y).sort()` can be surprisingly fast: once it finds the sequentially runs of numbers it is functioning just like our merge algorithm, combining the two sorted lists in linear time.

 Timsort have to do extra work though.
 It needs to do a pass over the data to find these sequential runs.
 We know where the runs are ahead of time but it overcomes this disadvantage by being written in C rather than Python.
 Or as ShawdowRanger on Stack Overflow explains it:

-> CPython's list.sort is implemented in C (avoiding interpreter overhead), while heapq.merge is mostly implemented in Python, and optimizes for the "many iterables" case in a way that slows the "two iterables" case.
+> CPython's `list.sort` is implemented in C (avoiding interpreter overhead), while `heapq.merge` is mostly implemented in Python, and optimizes for the "many iterables" case in a way that slows the "two iterables" case.

-This means that is should be possible for me to write a merge that beats Timsort if I drop down to C and write a c extension.
-This turned out to be easier than I thougth it would be[^1].
+This means that is should be possible for me to write a merge that beats Timsort if I drop down to C and write a C extension.
+This turned out to be easier than I thought it would be[^2].

 ## The C Extension

-The bulk of the C Extension, whose performance I'm going to cover in a minute, was just the pop the stack algorithm discussed before:
+The bulk of the C Extension, whose performance I'm going to cover in a minute, is just the pop the stack algorithm discussed before, using an index to point to the head of the stack:

 ``` c
   //New List